-Recovery Mode is a one-touch feature designed to set the device into "live tracking" where it reports more regularly.
+Recovery Mode is a one-touch feature available on our cellular devices.
+It is designed to set the device into "live tracking" where it reports more regularly.
 This is useful in trying to recover a stolen asset.

 Recovery mode has a severe impact on battery life.
 Remember to bring the device out of recovery mode as soon as possible.